 To be eligible for assistance you must be able to answer YES to all four questions below:

-For more information about HELP-Stream technical assistance, contact Gary R. Peacock, Watershed Specialist, at 717-840-7687 or e-mail email@example.com.
+For more information about HELP-Streams technical assistance, contact Gary R. Peacock, Watershed Specialist, at 717-840-7687 or e-mail firstname.lastname@example.org.